I’m wondering these days about how to be a better friend. Modern life makes friendship hard.

 Then there was the photographer friend who drove 2 hours to my house just to show me how to use my new camera.
 Or the friend who saw on Instagram that I was struggling to take apart furniture, who offered to come over and be a second pair of hands.

 It’s easy to be supportive on social media.
 But this year, I’m going to try and be a more supportive friend in actual, real life, too.
+If you want to know how to be a better friend, start by REALLY showing up for friends.

-Share Stuff they’ll Like
+Share Stuff your Friend will Like

 I have a couple of friends who regularly share stuff with me on their phone.